yan-soon/tp/docs/DeveloperGuide.md

 ![DeleteSequenceDiagram](images/DeleteSequenceDiagram.png)

 ### Find feature
-GradPad allows users to find a specific module to check if that module has been added.
-This feature is especially useful if there is a long list of modules currently in GradPad and users want to avoid the hassle of scrolling through the entire list to find the module they are looking for.
+GradPad allows users to find a specific module or a group of module with common tags or sequence of characters.
+This feature is especially useful if there is a long list of modules currently in GradPad and users want to avoid the hassle of scrolling through the entire list to look for specific module(s).

 As with all operations in GradPad, the `FindCommand` class handles the execution of find operations.
 The `FindCommandParser` class helps to parse a user's input before creating the correct find command.

 Given below is a series of steps to show how a find operation behaves during its execution.

-1. The user types in a command string corresponding to a find operation, e.g. "find CS2103T".
+1. The user types in a command string corresponding to a find operation, e.g. "find cs foundation".

 2. This calls the `execute` method of the `LogicManager` class.
 The user input is passed in as a string.

 3. `Logic.execute()` then calls the `parseCommand`  method of the `GradPadParser` class to parse the string input.

-4. `GradPadParser.parseCommand()` identifies the command as a find command, and thus uses the `FindCommandParser` class to extract the string input as a predicate and subsequently create a corresponding `FindCommand` with said predicate.
+4. `GradPadParser.parseCommand()` identifies the command as a find command, and thus uses the `FindCommandParser` class to extract the string input as a list of keywords and create a `CompoundFindPredicate` with said list.

+5. The `CompoundFindPredicate` will then identify each keyword in the list as individual predicates.
+They can be either a `ModuleCodeContainsKeywordsPredicate` or `ModuleContainsTagsPredicate`.

+6. A corresponding `FindCommand` will then be created using this `CompoundFindPredicate`.

 5. This `FindCommand` is then passed back to the`LogicManager` in step 2.

 6. `LogicManager` executes the newly created `FindCommand`.

-7. `FindCommand.execute()` calls for `Model` to filter the GradPad list based on the given predicate.
+7. `FindCommand.execute()` calls for `Model` to filter the GradPad list based on the given predicate(s).

 8. Finally, a `CommandResult` is created and returned to show the result of the execution.